devonfw-forge/devon4j-legacy-modules/README.md

-# devon
+# devonfw modules for devon4j
-Devon (general and technology-independent IP components and overview)
+devonfw general and technology-independent components and overview.